-1. Students retain all of their citizenship rights when enrolled at IPFW.

-2. Students who violate civil law may incur penalties prescribed by civil authorities.
-Only where IPFW's interests as an academic community are distinct from those of the general community should the special authority of IPFW be asserted.

-3. Nondiscrimination.
-IPFW is committed to maintaining a community that recognizes and values the inherent worth and dignity of every person; fosters tolerance, sensitivity, understanding, and mutual respect among its members; and encourages each individual to strive to reach his or her own potential.
+- 1. Students retain all of their citizenship rights when enrolled at IPFW. - 2.
+Students who violate civil law may incur penalties prescribed by civil authorities.
+Only where IPFW's interests as an academic community are distinct from those of the general community should the special authority of IPFW be asserted. - 3.
+Nondiscrimination.
+IPFW is committed to maintaining a community that recognizes and values the inherent worth and dignity of every person; fosters tolerance, sensitivity, understanding, and mutual respect among its members; and encourages each individual to strive to reach his or her own potential. (see vanity URL from p22 Fostering.)
+The most effective way to work toward preventing Harassment is through education that emphasizes respect for every individual. - 4.
+It is essential that IPFW demonstrate its intellectual and ethical leadership by reaffirming its strong position against Harassment in all forms.
+All members of the University community must be able to pursue their goals, educational needs and working lives without intimidation or injury generated by intolerance and Harassment. - 5.
 In pursuit of its goal of academic excellence, the university seeks to develop and nurture diversity.
 The university believes that diversity among its many members strengthens the institution, stimulates creativity, promotes the exchanges of ideas, and enriches campus life.